google/qkeras/README.md

 want to understand the underlying theory, or the documentation in qkeras/qlayers.py.

-The parameters “bits” specify the number of bits for the quantization, and “integer” specifies how many bits of “bits” are to the left of the decimal point.
+The parameters "bits" specify the number of bits for the quantization, and "integer" specifies how many bits of "bits" are to the left of the decimal point.
 Finally, our experience in training networks with QSeparableConv2D, both quantized_bits and quantized_tanh that generates values between [-1, 1), required symmetric versions of the